rguitar96/SDA_HW_2019/Homework 1.1/data_analysis_plan.markdown

 This question address a similar problem as the previous one, but with many different values for the qualitative explanatory variable.
 Despite not being sure on how to address this problem, our guess would be to perform the same analysis using an one-versus-all approach, computing the p-value of each of the different genres and comparing all of them individually against the significance level.

 ### Question 2: Is there any difference on the audience/critics/imdb score by genre?
-We could perform a Principal Component Analysis to measure the percentage of variance explained of each of the three variables (audience_score, critics_score and imdb_rating) to see which of them is tha highest.
+To know which is the variable that has the most effect we could perform a Principal Component Analysis to measure the percentage of variance explained of each of the three variables (audience_score, critics_score and imdb_rating) to see which of them is tha highest.
+We should compare the three vectors of the n-dimensional data space, which we expect to be highly correlated.
 Before doing so, we should standarize the explanatory variables to the same scale.
 We are not sure about how to do this, as the variables do not seem to be distributed equally between variables.
 This would tell us which of the three variables should be taken into account the most.
 As graphs suggest that critics tend to evaluate the lowest, we could perform an hypothesis test on each of the genres under the null and alternative hypothesis of the critics score being respectivelly equal or lower than the rest of the scores.